 You're welcome to join no matter what you call yourself: bookwriter, composer, lyricist, songwriter, librettist, theatre-maker, playwright, poet, sound designer - we don't care, as long as you write musicals using either words, or music, or both.

 You can click here to request access to the group, where you'll be asked to confirm that you do meet the three basic criteria.

 Don't meet the criteria but still want to connect?

-You are welcome to join the WWWM mailing list, which we use infrequently.
-You can do that by checking the WWWM option here: http://eepurl.com/dtN6AL
+You are welcome to join the mailing list, though we use it very infrequently.
+You can do that by checking the relevant option here: http://eepurl.com/dtN6AL

-WWWM is a community of women who write musicals, rather than a support network for musical theatre writing.
+This is a community of specific folx who write musicals, rather than a support network for musical theatre writing.
 So if you're anything else - a director, producer, or other theatre-maker, or you represent a support or other related organisation, we would love it if you'd hook up with us in the support group for musical theatre writing that is open to the whole musical theatre community, which is The Larder.